BSpell: A CNN-Blended BERT Based Bangla Spell Checker: Results and Discussion

 \subsection{Comparing \textit{BSpell} Pretraining Schemes}

-We have implemented three different pretraining schemes (details provided in Subsection \ref{pretrain_detail}) on \textit{BSpell} before fine tuning on SC dataset. \textbf{Word masking} teaches \textit{BSpell} context of a language through a fill in the gaps sort of approach.
+We have implemented three different pretraining schemes (details provided in Subsection \ref{pretrain_detail}) on \textit{BSpell} before fine tuning on spell checker dataset. \textbf{Word masking} teaches \textit{BSpell} context of a language through a fill in the gaps sort of approach.
 SC is not all about filling in the gaps.
-It is also about what the writer wants to say, i.e. being able to predict a word even if some of its characters are blank (masked).
-A writer will seldom write the most appropriate word according to context, rather he will write what is appropriate to express his opinion. \textbf{Character masking} takes a more drastic approach by completely eliminating the fill in the gap task.
+It is also about what the writer wants to say, i.e. being able to predict a word even if some of its characters are blank (masked). \textbf{Character masking} takes a more drastic approach by completely eliminating the fill in the gap task.
 This approach masks a few of the characters residing in some of the input words of the sentence and asks \textit{BSpell} to predict these noisy words' original correct version.
 The lack of context in such pretraining scheme puts negative effect on performance over real error dataset experiments, where harsh errors exist and context is the only feasible way of correcting such errors (see Table \ref{tab:pretrain}). \textbf{Hybrid masking} focuses both on filling in word gaps and on filling in character gaps through prediction of correct word and helps \textit{BSpell} achieve SOTA performance.
-It is to note that the performance of \textit{BSpell} reported in Table \ref{tab:BERT} is based on word masking based pretraining, not hybrid pretraining; hence the reported performance of \textit{BSpell} is lower in that table.